 As an example, in the ARISTOTLE trial (table 4), which compared apixaban to warfarin, about 26 percent of the patients had a history of moderate or severe valvular heart disease or previous valve surgery .
 While these patients had higher rates of stroke and systemic embolism than those without, the benefits of a lower rate of stroke/systemic embolism and major bleeding with apixaban (compared to warfarin) were similar to those without valvular heart disease.

-RECOMMENDATIONS OF OTHERS — Recommendations for the use of antithrombotic agents in patients with atrial fibrillation are available from the American Heart Association/American College of Cardiology/Heart Rhythm Society, the European Society of Cardiology, the European Heart Rhythm Association, and the American College of Chest Physicians [54,90-93].
+RECOMMENDATIONS OF OTHERS — Recommendations for the use of antithrombotic agents in patients with atrial fibrillation are available from the American Heart Association/American College of Cardiology/Heart Rhythm Society, the European Society of Cardiology, and the American College of Chest Physicians [54,90-92].
 In general, we agree with relevant recommendations made in these guidelines.
-Some of these guidelines were published before some of the major randomized trials.

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, “The Basics” and “Beyond the Basics.”
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.